epfl-ada/ada-2023-project-bavmaresearch/README.md

 ## Research questions
 These are some of the research questions we're going to try to answer.
 They will provide a common thread for our analysis and lead us to the elements for a masterpiece.

-- Which genre is more represented according to a location?
-Which genre performs better according to a location?
-- Which relation between the screen time and the opportunity to win an award ?
-- What is the relation between revenues and being awarded?
 - What is the relationship between ratings and revenues?
 - How do rating and revenue vary as a function of the genre?
+- What is the causal relationship between the fact of being awarded an Oscar and the success of the movie, both in rating and in profitability?
 - What is the optimal runtime for each genre?
-- Does the cast influence the gender, the revenue amount and the rating?
+- Where should we broadcast the movie according to the genre?
+- Which genre is more represented according to a location?
+Which genre performs better according to a location?
+- What should be the main languages of the movie?
+- What is the optimal cast for a given genre ?
 - What are the key main themes explored in a given genre?

 ## Additional datasets